tsatn/cse15l-lab-reports/tsatn/week-3-lab-report.md

 3) The bug (the code fix needed)

->Buggy code of the method reverseInPlace
+>Buggy code of the method reverseInPlace that causes the test to fail

 ```
 static void reverseInPlace(int[] arr) {